 Another unique component of an eCommerce site is that it has a security feature such as an SSL (Secure Socket Layer) certificate.
-These SSL certificates encrypt and protect any piece of information that is shared between a customer’s personal computer and the web hosting server where the actual online ecommerce store is hosted.
+These SSL certificates encrypt and protect any piece of information that is shared between a customer’s personal computer and the web hosting server where the actual online ecommerce store is hosted [Here’s the link to most popular ecommerce hosting Hostpapa].
 When customers see the sign or icon of secure SSL certificate on your website, they can be sure that it is absolutely safe to use personal information such as credit card details to purchase products or services on your website.
 If your website is hosted on a shared server, you need to have a dedicated IP address before you can install an SSL certificate.
 The reason for this is explained below.

 A shared hosting basically means that several websites are stored together on a single web hosting server, kind of like an apartment building instead of a house.
 So when people visit these websites housed on one web hosting server, they come through a common front door.
 But to securely transmit information to and from your website, you need a direct access to this server.
 A dedicated IP address can be thought of a direct front door to your website.

 So, to sum it up, installing an SSL certificate (with a dedicated IP address, if using shared hosting) and a shopping cart software lets your website function as an e-Commerce store.
 Several web hosting providers offer ecommerce hosting these days.
 However there are some web hostings that are more suited for ecommerce websites.
 These include web hosting Godaddy, Bluehost and Siteground.
 Here is a link to Siteground discount codes that you can use to save almost 60% on e-commerce website hosting offered by Siteground.